Pongal (dish): Variations

 Typically pongal varieties are made with cow milk and its derivatives.
-Venn pongal ("Venn" means hot) is made up of rice and lentil porridge similar to the another South Asian staple khichdi.
+Venn pongal ("Venn" means white) is made up of rice and lentil porridge similar to another South Asian staple khichdi.
 Spices like black pepper, ginger, turmeric, asafoetida, cashews, cumin, curry leaves, are used along with ghee (clarified butter), mung beans, and salt.
 In South India, it is commonly eaten for breakfast with coconut chutney and coffee.

 Sakkarai pongal ("Sakkarai" meaning sweet or sugar) is made with jaggery, mixed with cardamom, cashews, raisins, nutmeg, and ghee.
 It is often served as a prasadam after being offered to the deities.
 Other variations include Kozhi pongal ("Kozhi" meaning chicken) made with chicken meat and Sanyasi pongal ("Sanyasi" meaning ascetic or monk) made with vegetables.